andrewmzhang/andrewmzhang-2021/_posts/2023-05-17-custom-tld.md

 author: Andrew M. Zhang
 ---

+Note: It's like 2am and I was too sleepy to edit this, so I fed it through chatGPT and called it a day.
+I think it made some minor mistakes and poor word choice.
+I'll fix it tomorrow or something...

 # Intro

 Tailscale is a Wireguard-based VPN software that I rely on for secure and remote access across my devices.
 I appreciate